-Place your jacks every 15' to 25' along the length of the tent.
+Place your jacks every 15'.
 The exact location & spacing will depend on the weight of the frame (2" tube is lighter than Supertube / Maxi tube), hip or gable configuration, and the quality & lifting capacity of your tent jack.

 Secure the jack strap CLOSE to the connectors.
 Straps should be within 2' - 3' of a connector with Full Strength frames, or right next to the connector with 2'' tube frames.
 Never connect a jack strap to the middle of an eave tube as you risk bending the tube.